 The Columbus Region represents the future of new manufacturing.
 Alongside traditional industry giants, the next generation of visionary leaders is emerging with new goods for the modern consumer.
 Altogether, more than 1,700 manufacturers employ over 86,000 people.

-Located in the center of Ohio—one of 10 states with lowest effective tax rates for both new capital-intensive and new labor-intensive manufacturing facilities, as ranked by Tax Foundation and KPMG—the Columbus Region offers the greatest access to the U.S. market, world-class resources and a competitive workforce with a unionization rate of 3.1 percent, far below peer metros and the national average.
+Located in the center of Ohio—one of 10 states with lowest effective tax rates for both new capital-intensive and new labor-intensive manufacturing facilities, as ranked by Tax Foundation and KPMG—the Columbus Region offers the greatest access to the U.S. market, world-class resources and a competitive workforce with a unionization rate of 4.7 percent, below peer metros and the national average.

 Ohio Pack, a manufacturer of raw material used in packaging for the food industry, announced Monday it will build a 135,000-square foot facility in Heath, where it will invest $25 million and employ 66 in five years.